 - To add a date to your document (such as date created or uploaded), select Date from the options, name the column, and click OK.
 Now, you can click into the cell and select the appropriate date on the calendar.

 - You can also create dropdown lists in your sheet, such as for audience.
-Click Dropdown List…, and name your column.
+You can select either Dropdown (Single Select) or Dropdown (Multi Select), which will allow users to choose either one option or multiple options, respectively.
+For this example, click Dropdown (Single Select)…, and name your column.
 Type the options you want in the field on the right, and click OK.
+For this example, we’ll input Public, Customers, Internal, and Team.
 In your sheet, you’ll now be able to select one of the dropdown items you created in each cell in that column.